KKDASY/gitskills/README.md

-create a new branch for work today
+create a new branch for work yesterday